Xceptance/xlt-jmeter-suite/README.md

 * works with internal counter

 ### CSV Data
-* works but the path need adjustment in JMeterGUI
+* Works, but the path must be next to or below the location of the JMX file, otherwise the test suite upload with XLT won't work

-## Not Yet Supported Functionality
+## Not Yet Supported
 * File Upload
 * XPath2 Assertions

+## Limitations
+By design, the load test config is not read from the JMeter file.
+This has to be done the classical way.